wintercounter/ccss/README.md

 -   Add CCSS support to 3rd party design systems, CSS solutions.

-Who knows, a future version of CSS8 might standardize shorthands based on what the community builds up here. 😉
+Who knows, a future version of CSS8 might standardize shorthands based on what the community is building up here. 😉

 ## FAQ